aoyi/Stat-159-Project-2/README.md

   `make regressions` to run all regression models.

-  `make sesion` to generate session-info.txt including R's session information and version of tools used in the project
+  `make session` to generate session-info.txt including R's session information and version of tools used in the project

   `make report` to combine different sections of the report into one Rmd file and generate the pdf version.